Vyral/base-template/_posts/2019-09-05-should-you-rent-or-buy-a-home.md

 {% include pullquote.html %}

-Someone who pays $1,500 a month in rent will, in five year’s time, have paid $90,000 to their landlord.
+Someone who pays $1,500 a month in rent will, in five years' time, have paid $90,000 to their landlord.
 If you buy a $200,000 home instead, you could begin building equity over those five years—about $30,000, assuming even a low appreciation rate (**over the last few years, we’ve seen upwards of 6% to 9% appreciation rates\!**).

 So overall, homeownership is a great way to start saving and putting money into an appreciating asset.
 Plus, having a safe place to come home to at night is no small thing for you and your family.